DarkOriole4/PIL_GraphicsEngine/README.md

  ### There are a few functions that can be used to manipulate the engine:
-- You can change the color of any pixel on the screen by editing the `draw_frame(arr)` function.
+- You can change the color of any pixel on the screen by editing the `draw_frame(arr, frame)` function.

 ```
 arr[x,y] = [255, 255, 255]  # this line decides about the RGB color of a given x,y pixel